-It’s a virtual certainty today that an organization will face security incidents.
-Technology constantly shifts, evolves, and expands attack surfaces, while threat actors adapt and escalate the threat landscape.
+Organizations today constantly face security issues.
+Technology shifts, evolves, and expands attack surfaces, while threat actors adapt and escalate the threat landscape.
 Cybersecurity is an ongoing struggle to deal with changes from both sides of that equation.
 The question is, how can you detect suspicious and malicious activity quickly and respond effectively to avoid or minimize potential damage?
+The answer: network security tools.

 There are a variety of network security tools designed with this purpose in mind including Intrusion Detection System (IDS), Intrusion Prevention System (IPS), Data Loss Prevention (DLP), Security Incident and Event Management (SIEM), and Network Behavior Anomaly Detection (NBAD).
 Some are evolutions or enhancements of other tools; others are narrowly focused on specific types of behavior or malicious activity.
 By utilizing these network security tools, organizations can identify and respond to suspicious or malicious threat actors within their networks quickly.
 They serve as early warning signs, alerting the security operations center (SOC) team to potential threats and execute an effective response.
 Using a combination of these tools empowers SOC members to detect unauthorized access attempts, monitor network traffic patterns, prevent data breaches, and analyze log data for threat patterns and anomalies.